The People at Woods Creek

 Melody Cluff has taught music and provided music programs in elementary classrooms as a volunteer in San Diego, CA, Knoxville, TN, and here in our local schools for more than 25 years.
 While living in Knoxville, she founded and directed “Sunshine Singers,” a singing group for children grades K-5, which performed throughout the Knoxville area for several years.
 Teaching music, tutoring, and reading aloud to children has been a way of life for her.
 She continues to lead children’s and youth choirs in church settings.
 Melody loves living in the beautiful Shenandoah Valley and enjoys spending time with her husband, an English professor at Southern Virginia University, their five children, and their four grandchildren.
 Melody has a deep love and respect for all children and is excited about working and learning with them at Woods Creek Montessori.

-Betty Anderson, Elementary After School Teacher
+Betty Anderson, After School Manager

 Betty Anderson was born in Sedalia Missouri, moved about in the Midwest before her family settled in the Upper Peninsula of Michigan.
 After graduating from Michigan State University with a degree in Horticulture, she received her Teaching Certification (in many fields including Vocational Agriculture) from the University of Wisconsin-Madison.
 She has taught and tutored mathematics in several schools as well as with private clients.
 As a Girl Scout volunteer she does Outdoor Training- teaching leaders to take Scouts hiking, camping and backpacking.
 She has helped lead Girl Scouts on trips to Mexico, Switzerland, Germany, Ireland, and The Isle of Man.
 One highlight in 2015 was leading Girl Scouts on an overnight camping trip on the south lawn of the White House.
 She lives in Rockbridge County with her husband Michael, a Professor at W&L. They have two adult sons and one granddaughter.